-properties You Sending can set properties to send with change using eiyour option, --property=key=value which sets single property, the --properties=key1=value1, key2=value2... option, which sets multiple comma-separated properties.
+Sending properties You properties send with change using eican set to your ther the --property=key=value option, which sets а single property, or the --properties=key1=value1,key2=value2... option, which sets multiple comma-separated properties.
 Either of these can be sepcified multiple times.
 Note that the --properties option uses commas to split on properties, so if your property value itself contains a comma, you'll need to use the --property option to set it.